-- (1) "Pre-leasing Fee" includes earnest money and due diligence fee (if applicable).
+- "Pre-leasing Fee" includes earnest money and due diligence fee (if applicable).
 The earnest money can be applied to offset part of the "One-off Payment" at the later stage. - (2) "One-off Payment" includes insurance fee, security deposit, administrative fee, GPS installation fee, due diligence fee and down payment (if applicable).

+The vehicles under typical finance leasing arrangements are generally (i) commercial vehicles such as trucks, shuttle buses, coaches, tractor units, concrete transport trucks and dump trucks; and (ii) passenger vehicles which require road transportation operation licence.
 In typical finance leasing, we typically provide financing of approximately 30.0% to 100% of the total vehicle value (including the purchase price of the vehicle and vehicle insurance (if applicable)) to our customers.